hay/chantek/README.md

 Currently there are two caching options: in-memory (this simply saves stuff to a dict), or [Redis](http://redis.io).
 Optionally, an expire timeout can be given in seconds.
 See the `config.py` file for instructions on how to configure your cache.

 # Packages you need
+I should probably make a `requirements.txt` file sometime, for now run this:

     sudo pip install flask requests pyquery lxml redis xmltodict python-dateutil

 ## TODO